AlexJSully/Publication-Figure-Retrieval/docs/faq.md

 - **Input**: Species names (scientific and common names)
 - **Output**: Image formats extracted from article packages; supported extensions are defined in the code (`IMAGE_EXTENSIONS`) and include common formats such as `jpg`, `png`, `tiff`, `gif`, and `svg` (see [`src/constants.ts`](../src/constants.ts)).
-- **Data**: JSON metadata files with article and figure information
+- **Data**: A progress cache file (`build/output/cache/id.json`) that stores processed PMC IDs as a JSON array, written alongside the extracted image files

 ### Is this tool free to use?